AlessandroRodrigo/number8-challenge/README.md

 ### Disclaimers

 - **Disclaimer about tRPC**: I used tRPC just to create the rest layer of the application.
 - **Disclaimer about React Context API**: I used the React Context API, like the challenge description said, but I really didn't like the result.
-I would prefer to uso other approach, like the ReactQuery cache management, for example.
+I would prefer to uso other approach, like the ReactQuery cache management or Zustand, for example.
 The application doesn't have a lot of states to explain the use of a state management like Context and it hurts the separation of concerns, everything could be handled with a little of dependency injection.

 ### How to run